aws/iot-atlas/src/hugo/content/en-us/implementations/aws/command/command1/_index.md

 This implementation covers the basics of a command and control pattern.
 It does not cover certain aspects that may arise in production use.

-### Duplicate, or Out-of-Order Messages
+### Duplicate or Out-of-Order Messages

 In normal operation, MQTT command messages may be lost between the _application_ and the _broker_, or between the _broker_ and the _device_.
 This can be caused by QoS settings, retransmissions or retries from the publishers or _broker_, or other internal application errors such as a blocked thread.

 For duplicate or out-of-order message, a command should nominally only be processed once, the inclusion of a unique transaction id (TID) [(see _Command_ pattern examples)]({{< ref "/patterns/command/#examples" >}}) in both the request and response provides the _application_ to resolve the message.
 For duplicate messages, the _device_ can keep a list of recently processed messages and only act on new TIDs.

 For out-of-order messages, the TID can encompass either an incrementing number or sequence, and the _device_ can track the order of messages received.
-Another approach could be to use a [timestamp](https://en.wikipedia.org/wiki/Timestamp) for a TID where the _device_ tracks the last processed message and if it receives one with a timestamp earlier, can discard or otherwise act on the message out of order.
+Another approach could be to use a [timestamp](https://en.wikipedia.org/wiki/Timestamp) for a TID where the _device_ tracks the last processed message and if it receives one with a timestamp earlier, it can discard or otherwise act this message out of order.

 When dealing with _command_ messages that need to be processed in a certain order (e.g., **A**, then **B**, then **C**), both the _device_ and _application_ should agree on a state of commands and respond accordingly if they come out of order.
 For instance, if a _device_ receives command **A** (valid) and then command **C** (invalid as the next command should have been **B**), it should report back a failure and notify the calling _application_ of it's current state.